Itoxi-zz/dqs/README.md

 dqs
 ===

-Personal web site for tracking Diet Quality Score (DQS) using (Matt Fitzgerald's formula)[http://www.velopress.com/books/racing-weight-2nd-ed/].
+Personal web site for tracking Diet Quality Score (DQS) using [Matt Fitzgerald's formula](http://www.velopress.com/books/racing-weight-2nd-ed).
 There are very few apps/sites for tracking this data, so I've decided to create my own.

 Server
 ===